vti/go-filter-chain/README.md

 either anonymous functions or custom types, they just have to be wrapped in something that follows Executer interface.

+The filter can do something before and something after calling the next filter, but has to propagate the return value from the next filter, or if needed set its own.

+    chain.AddFilter(&filterchain.Inline{func(chain *filterchain.Chain) error {
+        // Do smth before
+        ...
+        // Call the next filter
+        err := chain.Next()
+        // Do smth after
+        ...
+        // Propagate the return value
+        return err
+    }})

+If the current filter does not call the next filter or returns the error, the chain stops.
+This is the correct way to terminate it.

+Complete program example:

     package main

     import (